cap76/AZCourse_Winter2022/docs/12-deep-learning.md

   layer_dense(units = 120, activation = "relu")
 ```

 Finally, we should add the output neurons.
-The number of output neurons will differ, but should match the size of the output we're aiming to predict.
-In this section we have one output, a scalar representing the square root of the input, so will have a {Dense(1)} output.
-The final activation function also depends on the nature of our data.
-If, for example, we're doing regression, we can explicitly specify a {linear} activation function.
-Our final model would look like:
+The number of output neurons differs depending on our task and data: it should match the size of the output we're aiming to predict.
+In this section we have one output, a scalar representing the square root of the input, so will have a {layer_dense(1)} output.
+The final activation function will depend on the nature of our data, but should be appropriate to the task.
+If, for example, we're doing regression, in which the output variable could feasibly take any real valued number over some range, it would be inappropriate to set a sigmoid activation, but we might instead specify a {linear} activation function:

 ```r